alexobenauer/Wonder/README.md

 There is a *user drive* where facts about items the user creates are stored.
 In Workbench, this drive uses the CoreData implementation and syncs using CloudKit.

 Then there are *resource drives* where most facts from providers belong.
-These drives use the SQLite implementation, and some providers use these in-memory when their contents need to be wholesale imported at runtime (more on this later).
+These drives use the SQLite implementation, and some providers use these in memory, when their contents need to be wholesale imported at runtime (more on this later).

 If you don't provide a resource identifier when inserting facts (using any of the functions that do so), your fact will be inserted into the user drive, and in Workbench, ~irreversibly synced via iCloud.

 Instead, during initial development, and in most providers, you should use a resource drive.
-This lets you store the database in memory or delete the resulting SQLite database whenever you're done with it.
+This lets you store the database in memory or delete the resulting SQLite database from your filesystem whenever you'd like.

-Every function that inserts facts has an optional "resource" parameter that your providers should almost always use.
+Every function that inserts facts has an optional "resource" parameter that your providers should use.
 (Functions that fetch facts also have a "resource" parameter that can be provided to make fetching more efficient.)

 **Creating new drive implementations**

 You can create your own drive implementation with its own storage, syncing, or querying strategy if you'd like.
-It just needs to conform to the `ItemDrive` protocol which requires only the basic fact functions.
+It must conform to the `ItemDrive` protocol, which requires a few basic fact functions for insertions and queries.

 ## Building new things in Workbench

-Workbench doesn't enforce any particular protocol.
-When you want to interact with the item store, you simply call the above functions.
-You can technically build anything you want, in any way you want.
+You can build anything you'd like into Workbench simply by interacting with the item store, using the above functions.

-However, it's helpful to think of two primary types of things you might add to Workbench: providers and apps.
-(There are some others we'll cover, like default item views, which can be a helpful way to extend your system by supplying new interfaces to be used in existing apps.)
+However, it's helpful to think of a few distinct types of things you might add to Workbench: providers, apps / views, and item defaults.

 ## Providers